 Luckily, most strength training exercises can be transformed into a plyometric exercise.
 Runners will benefit from any plyometric exercise, but most find it particularly useful to focus on plyometrics that target the lower body.

-Try adding these 8 plyometric exercises to your training routine to help improve your running and increase your fitness.
+Try adding these 8 plyometric exercises for runners to your training routine to help increase your fitness.
 Complete them all together as a full plyometric workout, or try incorporating some individual exercises into your regular strength or cross training workouts.

 These plyometrics for runners can be adapted for all fitness levels.
 Try them out and see how your running improves!